Understanding Indicators of Compromise to Improve Your Cybersecurity

 Indicators of compromise, or IOC, are forensic data usually found in system log entries or other files that can help identify potential malicious activities or attacks on a network.
 Essentially, these aid information security professionals in finding, detecting, and identifying data breaches and malware infections, among other threats.
 By extensively looking for indicators of compromise, companies can detect attacks and resolve them faster in order to limit potential damages.

 Indicators of compromise essentially act as a trail of breadcrumbs that IT security personnel can follow in order to find any malicious activities happening in the early stages.
 These are unusual activities that raise red flags, indicating a potential or in-progress attack.

 The problem is, indicators of compromise are not always easy to find.
 They can be anything from a simple metadata element to a complex code.
-Often, security analysts try to find IOCs that correlate to each other in order to piece them together and identify a threat.
+Often, security analysts try to find IOCs that correlate to each other in order to piece them together and identify a threat using system log entries.

 Difference Between Indicators of Compromise and Indicators of Attack

 An indicator of attack is similar to an IOC.
 The main difference is that this one focuses on identifying the attacker activity while it is in progress.
 IOCs, on the other hand, answer the question of what actually happened and why.
 Proactive cybersecurity makes use of both these indicators in order to detect and resolve threats fast.